maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 This project has some interconnectedness that was a bit confiusing.
 So when I got stuck, I found that back-tracking and thinking about each connection one at a time helped.

-This project has some interconnectedness that was a bit confiusing.
-So when I got stuck, I found that back-tracking and thinking about each connection one at a time helped.

 Order database entries by column
 ```python
 movies = Movie.query.order_by(Movie.rating).all()